http-tests/cache-tests/README.md

 Possible members of a request object:

-- `template` - A template object for the request, by name -- see `templates.js`.
 - `request_method` - A string containing the HTTP method to be used.
 - `request_headers` - An array of `[header_name_string, header_value_string]` arrays to
                     emit in the request.